ibilley7/ibilley7/README.md

 ## 🪲 About Me!
 Hi, I’m Imirie!
 I'm a third-year Computer Science student at the University of Maryland, one of the top-ranked CS programs in the US.
-I have a passion for front-end development, but would like experience in any field to develop a well-rounded programming background.
+I have a passion for front-end development, I am open to pursuing any field to acquire a a more well-rounded professional skill set.

 ## 📖 Skills